 If their saviour has run away out of fear, who will be saved among them?

 Their hadith states:

 ‘The person who will rise to divine power on earth will disappear from the public sight before he will do so.’
 I then asked, ‘Why will this happen so?’
 He said, ‘He will be afraid.’
 He then pointed to his midsection meaning he (Mahdi) might be murdered.”

 Shia shaikh and known writer, Baqir Sharif Qurashi in his book “Life of Imam al-Mahdi”, (Publisher: Ansariyan Publications –Qum First Edition 1427 -2006 –1385) at the page 241-242 wrote:

 ‘In the tradition of Zurarah this same cause is mentioned by the Imam that: ‘For the Qaim (Mahdi), there is an occultation before his reappearance.’
 Zurarah immediately asked, ‘What for?’
 Imam replied, ‘For fear of being murdered.’
 Tusi says: “The cause of the obstacle in the reappearance of Imam Mahdi is nothing but the fear of being killed.
 This is because if there had been any other reason, his remaining in occultation would not have been justified.”
 [Ghaibah, Shaikh Tusi pg.
 199]

-The Shia concept of divine Lutf (grace) is an utter failure in practice.
+The Shia concept of divine Lutf (grace) is an utter failure in practice and actual reality.
 Their so-called 12th ‘Imam’ is incapable of handling any of the tasks that an Imam is supposed to do.
 This is due to the fact that God never granted him the means to succeed in his mission like He previously granted Muhammad (ﷺ) the means of success.